Josverl/micropython-p1meter/readme.md

  - [ ] build case for meter
  - [ ] periodically send all readings ( per minute / hour ? configurable)
  - [ ] also publish the ident from the header
- - [ ] parse the date-time from the telegram to make it more readable
- - [ ] add telnet server for remote diag

  - [ ] add actionable descriptions to common mqtt connection errors
  - [ ] prevent / cleanup common mqtt connection errors on initial connect
         ERROR:mqttclient:Error: sending json to MQTT : 'NoneType' object has no attribute 'publish' ERROR:mqttclient:Error: while disconnecting MQTT : 'NoneType' object has no attribute 'disconnect' ERROR:mqttclient:Error: sending json to MQTT : 'NoneType' object has no attribute 'publish'
         ERROR:mqttclient:Error: while disconnecting MQTT : 'NoneType' object has no attribute 'disconnect'

 mqtt client:
- - [x] detect mqtt issues on sending and disconnect / reconnect
  - [ ] switch to more stable MQTT lib
- - [ ] refactor to class to get rid of global
  - [ ] clear last sent state on mqtt reconnect to force sending all
+ - [ ] use wlan.wlan_stable flag to determine network connection
+        - also disconnect / reset mqtt client in that case
- - [ ] reconnect quicker
+ - [ ] LOW - reconnect quicker
  - [ ] ping mqtt server on server connect
  - [ ] ping mqtt server periodically and reconnect on issue
  - [ ] support TLS/SSL
+ - [x] refactor to class to get rid of global
+ - [x] detect mqtt issues on sending and disconnect / reconnect
  - [?] add queue of messages to send

 Test cases :
  - [ok] restart mqtt server
  - [ ] wrong password
- - [] no network connectivity to mqtt broker
+ - [ ] no network connectivity to mqtt broker
- - [] no write permissions on topic
+ - [ ] no write permissions on topic

 Stability:
  - [x] CRC16 check